-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol anti-social behaviour.
-SEA 5: to maintain 1.
-Will this policy 1.
-The policy identifies a central location in the NP area as a regeneration opportunity.
-U + and enhance deliver or help to This, if implemented, would delivery employment opportunities in the short and medium employment deliver improved term (construction) and the long term (occupation) opportunities in employment the NP area. opportunities?
-Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
-This impact is uncertain SEA 6: To maintain and enhance the vitality of the countryside and 1.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol Objective anti-social behaviour.
+Symbol SEA 5: to maintain and enhance employment opportunities in the NP area.
+1. Will this policy deliver or help to deliver improved employment opportunities?
+1. The policy identifies a central location in the NP area as a regeneration opportunity.
+This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation) Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
+This impact is uncertain U+ SEA 6: To maintain and enhance the vitality of the countryside and 1.
 Will the policy protect or enhance the viability and vitality of the town 1.
 By encouraging development that would deliver regeneration benefits in a town centre location.
 Yes.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ town centres. centres?
+2. Will the policy protect or enhance open areas outside the town centre?
 2. No direct link.
-0 2.
-Will the policy protect or enhance open areas outside the town centre?
-SEA 7: To retain and enhance the 1.
+0 SEA 7: To retain and enhance the 1.
 Does the policy protect, 1.
 The policy does not protect employment opportunities. = factors which are conducive to wealth creation, including personal creativity and attractiveness to investors employment opportunities in plan area?
-2. Does the policy encourage or deliver more employment opportunities in accessible locations?
-2. The policy identifies a central location in the NP area as a regeneration opportunity.
+2. Does the policy encourage or deliver more employment opportunities in 2.
+The policy identifies a central location in the NP area as a regeneration opportunity.
 This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation).
-Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+
+Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ accessible locations?

 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 8: To diversify the local economy 1.
 Does the policy assist in diversifying the local economy in Malton and Norton?
 1. The policy identifies a central location in the NP area as a regeneration opportunity.
 This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation).
 This facilities opportunities for diversifying the local economy.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
 Does the policy protect or enhance the River Derwent SAC and SSSI?
-1. The policy designation RC2 overlaps in some locations with the extent of the River Derwent SAC and the River Derwent SSSI.
+The policy designation RC2 overlaps in some locations with the extent of the River Derwent SAC and the River Derwent SSSI.
 However, as these protected areas (SAC and SSSI) apply to a flowing river the entirety of the RC2 designation is directly relevant to the SAC and SSSI.
 The policy is an aspirational policy that seeks the regeneration of the land north and south of the County Bridge.
 There is a potential negative impact from riverside construction activities on to sensitive environmental receptors along the river.
 The River Derwent SAC has been designated European status due to the habitat: Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
-(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment5 undertaken on the NP also identified a concern relating to possible residential development that could come forward under Policy RC2 and that the provision of additional housing without adequate provision of open space opportunities would increase recreational pressure on the River Derwent SAC and SSSI.
-U -
+(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment5 undertaken on the NP also identified a concern relating to possible residential development that could come forward under Policy RC2 and that the provision of additional housing without adequate provision of U -